-After the adding of the IP cameras, the basic information of the camera is listed on the page, you can configure the basic settings of the IP cameras.
+After the adding of the IP cameras, the basic information of the camera lists in the page, you can configure the basic setting of the IP cameras.

-- 1. Click the icon to edit the parameters; You can edit the IP address, protocol and other parameters.
+1. Click the icon to edit the parameters; you can edit the IP address, protocol and other parameters.